harplife/zettelkasten/chemistry/elements/Hydrogen (H).md

 - Can form covalent bonds
 - Can form ions

-> [!important] Hydrogen's behavior depends strongly on what it's bonded to.
+> [!important] Hydrogen's behavior depends strongly on its state, what it's bonded to, or what it is inside of.

 ## Physical Properties